Want to have a better time as an expat in Korea? Find out how to blend in (as best you can) and thrive with this post!

 - and more!

-These are the things I wish someone told me when I moved to Korea in 2006.
+These are the things I wish someone told me before I moved to Korea in 2006.

 Korea changes quicker than any of the 20 countries I’ve lived in.
-This guide is accurate in 2021, but will need continual updates.
+This guide is accurate in 2021, but might not be later.

 For example, Korean markets have added more overseas goods (yay limes, cilantro and jalapenos!) in the last few years.
 The availability of different flavors makes adapting to a new country easier.
 Also, activities like camping, weightlifting and tattoos became very popular all of a sudden.

-Changes like these directly affect your quality of life in the country.
+Changes like these directly affect your quality of life.

 Read on to find out how to survive in South Korea as an expat.